luigifreda/pyslam/README.md

 Estimated trajectories can be saved in three **formats**: *TUM* (The Open Mapping format), *KITTI* (KITTI Odometry format), and *EuRoC* (EuRoC MAV format). pySLAM saves two **types** of trajectory estimates:

 - **Online**: In *online* trajectories, each pose estimate depends only on past poses.
 A pose estimate is saved at the end of each front-end iteration for the current frame.
 - **Final**: In *final* trajectories, each pose estimate depends on both past and future poses.
-A pose estimate is refined multiple times by LBA windows that include it, as well asby PGO and GBA during loop closures.
+A pose estimate is refined multiple times by LBA windows that include it, as well as by PGO and GBA during loop closures.

 To enable trajectory saving, open `config.yaml` and search for the `SAVE_TRAJECTORY`: set `save_trajectory: True`, select your `format_type` (`tum`, `kitti`, `euroc`), and the output filename.
 For instance for a `kitti` format output: